-The Hentze group combines biochemical and systems level approaches to investigate the connections between gene expression and cell metabolism, and their role in human disease.
+The Hentze group combines biochemical and systems-level approaches to investigate the connections between gene expression and cell metabolism, and their roles in human disease.
 The group focuses particularly on RNA biology and RNA-binding proteins.

 Previous and current research

 Important steps in the control of gene expression are executed in the cytoplasm by regulation of mRNAs via RNA-binding proteins (RBPs) and non-coding regulatory RNAs.
 We are elucidating these regulatory mechanisms, combining ‘reductionist’ biochemical and systems level approaches in mammalian, yeast and Drosophila model systems.

-We developed the techniques of ‘mRNA interactome capture’ – to define ‘all’ RBPs associated with mRNAs in vivo (Castello et al., 2012) – and ‘RBDmap’ – to identify the RNA-binding domains of previously unknown RBPs.
-This work led to the discovery that hundreds of seemingly well characterised cellular proteins also bind RNA (enigmRBPs).
+We developed the techniques of ‘mRNA interactome capture’ – to define ‘all’ RBPs associated with mRNAs in vivo (Castello et al., 2012) – and ‘RBDmap’ – to identify the RNA-binding domains of previously unknown RBPs (Castello et al., 2016).
+This work led to the discovery that hundreds of seemingly well characterised cellular proteins also bind RNA (enigmRBPs) (Beckmann et al., 2015).
 These discoveries offer an ideal starting point for exploration of ‘enigmRBPs’ and ‘REM networks’ (Hentze & Preiss, 2010), which we expect to connect cell metabolism and gene expression in previously unrecognised ways (figure 1).

 Future projects and goals

 - To explore, define, and understand enigmRBPs and REM networks.

 - To help elucidate the role of RNA metabolism in disease, and to develop novel diagnostic and therapeutic strategies based on this knowledge.